Sathiyakugan/sathiyakugan.github.io/_posts/2023-07-07-language-modeling.md

 - nlp
 - Neural_networks
 ---
+If you're curious about the intricacies of Natural Language Processing (NLP), how we encode text for NLP tasks, Don't miss out on enriching your understanding of NLP — [follow this link to catch up on the conversation](/blog/nlp-and-word-embedding).

 ## What is the task of language modeling?

 The task of language modeling involves predicting the next word (`nth word`) in a sentence, given the preceding words (`0` to `n-1`).
 This prediction task allows us to capture patterns and structures within the text.